Polatucha16/SquareDivision/README.md

 3 stages of family of rectangles:\
 <img src="README_pictures\output_example.png" alt="example"/>

-Widths and heights of initial rectangles were set by values of the following function:
+Widths and heights of initial rectangles in **Rectangles sample** were set by values of the following function:
 ```python
 from SquareDivision.src.distributions import tepui
 from SquareDivision.draw.draw import draw_func